minorimpact/perl-minorimpact/docs/MinorImpact_Object.md

     $object_name = $OBJECT->get("name");
     # get the description, and convert it from markdown to HTML.
     $object_description = $OBJECT->get("description", { mardown => 1});

+This always returns the 'raw' value of the field.

 ### params